KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_shader_instrumentation.md

 Shader instrumentation is the process of taking an existing SPIR-V file from the application and injecting additional SPIR-V instructions.
 When we can't statically determine the value that will be used in a shader, GPU-AV adds logic to detect the value and if it catches an invalid instruction, it will not actually execute it.

+## Expected behavior during error

+When we find an error in the SPIR-V at runtime there are 3 possible behaviour the layer can take

+1. Still execute the instruction as normal (chance it will crash/hang everything)
+2. Don't execute the instruction (works well if there is not return value to worry about)
+3. Try and call a "safe default" version of the instruction

+For things such as ray tracing, we decided to go with `2` as it would have the least side effects.
+The main goal is to make sure we get the error message to the user.

 ## How Descriptor Indexing is instrumented

 As an exaxmple, if the incoming shader was